codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 So far, we have used the same build options for all branches and pull requests.
 Codefresh allows you to define more than one groups of settings.
 The build settings can then be individually fine-tuned with regards to:

-* the build steps (e.g. unit tests and/or integration tests)
+* the build steps (e.g. unit tests and/or integration tests),
-* the branch names they affect
+* the branch names they affect, and
 * whether they run automatically or manually